va1entin/HomeServerPi/README.md

 This repository contains Ansible playbooks, configs, scripts etc. for my small home server, which is a Raspberry Pi 4B with 4GB RAM running on Raspberry Pi OS.

-Currently, the contents of the main branch are for *Debian 10 Buster*.
+Currently, the contents of the main branch are for Raspberry Pi OS based on **Debian 10 Buster**.

 Other releases can be found in separate branches going by the name of the Debian release that they were built for.

 ## ansible/